Maltipoo vs Maltese: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Maltipoo and Maltese.
 Maltipoo requires low to moderate (20-40 min daily) levels of exercise and engagement, while Maltese needs low-moderate (30 minutes daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Maltipoo owners should plan for 15-30 minutes of daily activity, compared to 15-30 minutes for Maltese.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Maltipoo and Maltese.
 Maltipoo has very low grooming needs, while Maltese requires very low (hypoallergenic) maintenance.
 Professional grooming costs reflect these differences: Maltipoo owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Maltese.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners